implacableogier/web-Sprint-Challenge-User-Interface-and-Git/README.md

 3. What are the 4 areas of the box model?

+Content, padding, border, margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Align-items works along the minor axis.
+That is, perpindicular to the current setting of 'flex-direction'.

 5. Explain why git is valuable to a team of developers.